Sysinternals/SysinternalsEBPF/README.md

 building the getOffsets module in the /opt/sysinternals/getOffsets directory.
 See the README.md in that directory for more information.

+If you define EBPF_CO_RE in your own eBPF programs that use SysinternalsEBPF, the library will use the CORE libbpf APIs.

 ## Manual Page
 A man page for SysinternalsEBPF can be found in the package directory, and is installed by both deb and rpm packages.